What Happens If Your Insurance Company Files Bankruptcy?

 Each of the companies offers a rating system that clearly defines which companies have more risk than others.
 Generally speaking, A++, AAA, and Aaa are the superior scores, respectively, while D, CC, and Ca are the lower end of the spectrum, indicative of the weakest or poorest ratings.
 Strong ratings mean the company is considered to be financially stable.

 Maybe the most useful indicator of your policy or carrier is whether or not it has received any recent downgrades.
-When you are meeting with your agent or adviser, ask what the current rating is.
+When you are meeting with your agent or advisor, ask what the current rating is.
 Compare this rating to where it originally began.

-The ratings you hope to not hear include A.M.
+The ratings you hope not to hear include A.M.
 Best ratings called E, F, or S. This would mean the company is under state supervision or in liquidation or carries a suspended rating (which indicates information is not available).

 For Standard and Poor's ratings, you would be concerned if the rating had changed to R. The R tells you that the carrier is under the supervision of insurance negotiators.

 Lastly, if Moody's has issued a Ca or C rating, it means the carrier is extremely risky or in default.
 A company rated this low offers poor financial security, the opposite of what you want to see.
 To use the Moody's website, you will need to register to get free access by creating a username and password.